-Prior to joining the AUx team, Izzi served as a Case Manager in Housing & Dining Programs at AU.
-As a Case Manager, her responsibilities included maintaining a caseload of residential students with conduct, socialization, transitional, academic and/or behavioral needs.
+Prior to joining the AUx team, Izzi served as a Case Manager in Housing & Residence Life at AU.
+As a Case Manager, her responsibilities included maintaining a caseload of residential students with conduct, socialization, transitional, academic, and behavioral needs.
 In this role, Izzi was also a member of the CARE Team and maintained open office hours each week in the Office of the Dean of Students.
-Prior to working at American University, Izzi worked in the Office of Student Rights & Responsibilities at the George Washington University for two years, serving as a Conference Officer.
+Before working at American University, Izzi worked in the Office of Student Rights & Responsibilities at the George Washington University for two years, serving as a Conference Officer.

 Izzi received her MA in Higher Education Administration from the Graduate School of Education & Human Development at George Washington University and is a proud alumna of the College of Arts & Sciences at American University with a BA in Sociology.
 She is currently a doctoral candidate studying Leadership and Learning in Organizations at Vanderbilt University.

 Olivia Schwalm (she/her/hers) joined the AUx team as the Program Assistant in January 2023.
 As Program Assistant for AUx, Olivia is responsible for assisting with the planning and development of events within the program, correspondence with instructors and peer facilitators regarding information about the program and classroom maintenance, and providing other general administrative, logistical, and financial operations support to the team.
 Olivia graduated from American University in May 2022, with a Bachelor’s Degree in Film and Media Arts and minors in Graphic Design and Marketing.
 Olivia’s interests and hobbies outside of the workplace include going to concerts, cooking, and film photography.